 Networking in Canada: How to Network your way to Job Success

-According to the Harvard Business School, 65% – 85% of all jobs are found through networking, a time-honoured tradition that most people apply every day without knowing it.
+According to a Yale University study, around 70 percent of all jobs are found through networking, a time-honoured tradition that most people apply every day without knowing it.
 It’s simply interaction that allows us to pass information from one source to another.
 Sometimes we need information and sometimes we have information to pass on.
-The population of the world has just topped 7 billion, so why not build a team of people to help you with your job search?
+The population of the world is close to eight billion, so why not build a team of people to help you with your job search?
 Welcome to Networking in Canada 101.

 This article will focus on how networking in Canada can be instrumental in finding a job.
 We’ve gathered some simple tips to help you build a team of people to assist you with your job search.
 It’s amazing how helpful people can be, so don’t be shy about asking someone for assistance.
 To network successfully, you need strong communication skills and a willingness to engage with others.
 We propose that you prioritize networking in Canada to make sure that you stand out from the crowd when applying online.

 The focus of networking in Canada is communicating your value to others.
 To do so, you need to understand your strengths and weaknesses well.
 A few questions to help you understand the value you bring:

 What are your main strengths?
 This can relate to your personality or your technical/soft skills.

 What makes you different?
 It’s important to understand what makes you unique.